ng-/ng.seed/readme.md

 ## environment

-Start your project with node `<app>` `<env>` where `<app>` is the name that you are prompted to choose during installation and `<env>` is local, test, or live.
-If `<env>` is omitted it will default to local.
+Start your project with node `<path/to/app>` `<env>` where `app` is the name that you are prompted to choose during installation and `<env>` is NODE_ENV.
+Additional arguments can be passed and will be available to your app in the process.argv array

 ## config

-By default, ng.seed loads the bleeding-edge of angular on `http port 1337`.
-Edit your projects package.json if you wish to stay on a particular version (highly recommended for production) or change the default protocol/port.
+By default, ng.seed loads the bleeding-edge of angular on `http port 1080`.
+Edit your projects package.json if you wish to stay on a particular version (google's cdn is highly recommended for production) or change the default protocol/port.

 ## sharing

 Please publish the ng.seed modules that you wish to share using the `ng.` prefix.
 Creating an “ng” namespace within npm will prove to be a helpful convention for ng.seed developers

+## changelog
+### experimental2
+- Added automatic daemon functionality
+- Added log file config to package.json
+- Refactored code into separate files

 ## todos
 - Documentation: explain Global ng Var